 4 Factors to Determine How Much a Virtual Assistant Costs

 The more sophisticated the task, the more you need to pay.
 For instance, if you hire for scheduling appointments, the virtual assistant's hourly rate would be around $8-10.
 However, if the task requires a bit more hard skill, i.e., data entry, the virtual assistant might cost you about $15/hour.

 2. Years of Experience

-Experience is a prerequisite for landing on a virtual assistant job.
-Hence, the entry-level virtual assistants often settle for low hourly rates.
-As the number of years goes up, so does the virtual assistant hourly rate.
+Experience is a prerequisite for landing a virtual assistant job.
+Hence, entry-level virtual assistants often settle for low hourly rates.
+As the number of years goes up, so does the virtual assistant's hourly rate.

 For example, an entry-level assistant in scheduling tasks might settle for less than $15/hour.
-However, a master virtual assistant will never let his/her guards down.
+However, a master virtual assistant will never let his/her guard down.

 3. Time vs. work

 If you have a close deadline, the amount of work done in an hour is supposed to be more than usual.
 Besides, consider the stress and hassles your virtual assistant is going through.
-It is only rational that you need to pay more in rush jobs vs. usual paced ones.
+It is only rational that you need to pay more for rush jobs vs. usual-paced ones.

 What’s even shocking is that hiring from South Asian countries will cost you only one-fourth of what’s said.
 In case you were wondering, would you be prioritizing cost over talent?
 Absolutely no!
-In some cases, the Asian virtual assistants are even better talented.
+In some cases, Asian virtual assistants are even better-talented.